guaix-ucm/megaradrp/doc/running.rst

     }

-It is important remark that each time a Recipe is run, the results must be renamed and copied to the ``data`` directory in order to be the input of the next Recipe if it is needed.
+It is important to emphasize the fact that each time a Recipe is run, the results must be renamed and copied to the ``data`` directory in order to be the input of the next Recipe if it is needed.
 Taking this in mind, the content of the ``requirements.yaml`` file might well be and is common to all Recipes: